caldetas/krona_table_from_ncbi_search/README.md

 # krona_table_from_ncbi_search.py

-make a Krona chart from a txt file with read counts and search term
+make a Krona chart from a txt file with read counts and search term.
+The taxids and desired ranks are fetched with Entrez

+some search terms give obviously wrong results and have to be deleted/handled manually
+for example: Bacteria, Terrabacteria

+## MANUAL

+    krona_table_from_ncbi_search.py reads_and_searchterms.txt

 the txt file should have the following format: